limaricardo/limaricardo/README.md

 - Mobile application development using **React Native (studying)**.
 - Solving Data structure and algorithm questions in **Javascript and Python**.

+## 💼 I'm working as:
+* Full Stack assistant professor at Blue EdTech
+* Front-end Developer at Wexpert Consulting

 ## 🌎 You can find me here

 <div align="left">